 Because of California’s progressive income tax, 0.5 percent of taxpayers pay more than 40 percent of individual income taxes in the state.
 That sounds like more than a “fair share,” but for some union leaders, nothing less than “all of it” will ever be enough.

-Read more about California budget epitomizes the ‘throw money at it’ approach This post was shared via Orange County Register’s RSS Feed
+Read more about California teachers unions go all in on tax increases This post was shared via Orange County Register’s RSS Feed

 Powered by WPeMatico